philou/philou.github.com/source/_posts/2011-10-23-radiant-rfind-does-not-find-hidden-pages.markdown

   /july-2011
   /rss
 ```

-<p />and that you want to use the following tag in your rss file<p />
+and that you want to use the following tag in your rss file

 ```xml
 <r:find url="/newsletters/"> ... </r:find>
 ```

-<p />r:find won't find newsletters because it is hidden, it has to be published to be found.</p>
+r:find won't find newsletters because it is hidden, it has to be published to be found.